 I also thought that the ending was really rushed in terms of getting to major wealth.
 Getting to the point of living off investments and no debts would require tremendous sacrifice for 15-20 years.
 The last chapters doesn’t explain distribution of wealth well enough to feel obtainable.

-One last gripe I have are the stories that were used to support his theories and ideas.
+One last gripe in this review are that the stories that were used to support his theories and ideas.
 He used about 30 stories.
 I hope this isn’t petty, but there wasn’t enough minority representation.
 It was mainly middle class White Americans with average or above average income who had fallen into bad debt from their own misspending.
 I’m Latina/Asian mix and the only representation of my race was a single Latina mom who had 2 kids: Really?!
 Come on, Latinos could have been better represented.
 Also the stories with the single income family with homemakers also made me cringe, that’s also unrepresentative of a majority of families now.

 If any of you have read this book, feel free to share your thoughts in the comments below.
+Let me know what you think about my total money makeover book review!
+The Dave Ramsey budgeting plan works!